Harvard Divinity School, Master of Divinity, 1990.

 Carolina Arts, 2001.

 A sculpture class in 1992 taught by nationally renowned public artist Ralph Helmick at the School of the Museum of Fine Arts Boston led to a concentrated pursuit of figurative sculpture.
 After working as an assistant at Mr. Helmick’s studio, Ellen taught that class in sculpture at the MFA.
-She also studied wood carving with Joe Wheelwright and expanded her repertoire in 2008 to include flameworked glass.
-Working mainly by private commission, her sculpture has appeared in shows, principally with the National Sculpture Society in New York, since 1995.
+She also studied wood carving with Joe Wheelwright and further expanded her repertoire in 2008 to include flameworked glass.

 Copyright © ELK Artistry.
 All Rights Reserved.
 All contents of this site (including artwork, text, photos, other representations of the artworks, materials related to the artworks) are protected by copyright – any use of these materials without the express permission of ELK Artistry is a violation of said copyrights.